 Our technologies are built on one another and can be related functionally – also in the form of user-friendly portal solutions.

-All customer-specific process steps and heterogenous applications that came from evolved IT infrastructures are securely bundled, which makes them steerable in the portal in a personalized way, involving the relevant target groups.
+All customer-specific process steps and heterogenous applications that came from evolved IT infrastructures are securely bundled, which makes them available in the portal in a personalized way, involving the relevant target groups.
 Online, 24/7.

 LEAN PROCESS MANAGEMENT FOR DISPATCHING

 DisMa bundles every information that is necessary for the dispatching process, and simplifies the workflow.
 Furthermore, it facilitates shift handovers and reduces administrative expenses when operating in alternate shifts.

 In addition, DisMA integrates external systems and interfaces to maps, documents, commercial settlement systems (like SAP), e-mails and PMS information (Pipeline Management Systems).
 DisMA offers a process overview to track all steps when processing notifications.
 This way, the dispatching processes gain speed and transparency.

 For a constant flow of information regarding incoming notifications on the go, DisMa was implemented as a mobile application as well.
 DisMa is a so-called critical system and thus tamper-proof, i. e. all steps in the system are trackable.
 Subsequent changes are not provided.

 In order to successfully manage high information efforts in times of crises and gas shortages, seven gas transmission network operators merged to implement the precautionary measures guideline “Crisis Preparedness Gas” in an online portal.
 This portal allows gas transmission network operators, downstream gas distribution network operators and market partners to communicate securely and fast in critical situations to ensure the coordinated implementation of measures for crisis management and crisis provision.

 - Audit-proof implementation of the precautionary measures guidelines “Crisis Preparedness Gas”

 - Workflow-based communication with all market players in terms of emergency response